Last updated: 19 October 2020

 The Small Business Pool for Depreciating Assets Above the Threshold

 If you have an asset that is of an equal or greater guest than the relevant instant asset write-off threshold, you can claim small business depreciation at a rate of:

-- a 15% deduction in the year the asset was used or installed ready for use
+- 15% deduction in the year the asset was used or installed ready for use

-- a 30% deduction each year after the first year
+- 30% deduction each year after the first year

 Should the small business pool be less than the instant asset write-off threshold at the end of the financial year, you can deduct the balance of the pool.